XRPLF/xrpl-dev-portal/www/websocket_api.md

 | result.public_key_hex | String | <span class='draft-comment'>Public key represented as a hex string?</span> |

 # Managing Ledgers #

+The shared ledger is the core of the Ripple Network.
+Each `rippled` server keeps an entire copy of the ledger, which contains all the accounts, transactions, and offers in the network in an optimized tree format.
+As transactions and offers are proposed, each server incorporates them into its working copy of the ledger, closes it periodically, and volunteers the recently-closed ledgers to become the globally canonical version.
+Once concensus is reached in the network, that ledger version is validated and becomes permanently immutable.
+Any transactions that were not included in one ledger go into the working copy, to be included in the next closed version proposed for validation.

 ## ledger ##